micahreich/QuestionAnswer/README.md

 GRU Networks utilize two gates to deal with the problem of "vanishing gradients" which arise in regular recurrent neural networks.
 To do this, GRU networks use a update and reset gate.

-- The update gate: decides which information to pass along from previous time steps of the model to future cells
+- **The update gate:** decides which information to pass along from previous time steps of the model to future cells
-- The reset gate: decides decides which information to forget from previous time steps
+- **The reset gate:** decides decides which information to forget from previous time steps

+There's also a whole bunch of math involved, like linear algebra and calculus, but we won't get into that right now.